DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDropDownButton/1 Configuration/template.md

 The template name or the template's container element.

 ---
-The following code sample creates a DropDownButton featuring multiline text for the base button.
+The following code sample creates a DropDownButton with multiline text in the base button.

 ---
 ##### jQuery